nofaceinbook/betterflat/README.md

 are flattened to a height you can define.
 You also have the option to just flatten the mesh triangles under the runways.
 This version also offers cutting of triangles.
 When this option "cut" is ticked, then triangles are cut at runway or airport boundary.
 In the CONFIGURATION menu you can define the terrain that replaces the terrain within the boundary.
 Thus you can define airports how they will look like at the time LR has adapted the mesh for the airport based on your boundary for a later version of X-Plane.
-In case SCIPY packe is installed blfat can also generate a runway profile.
+In addition it is also possible to generate runway profiles.
 Refer to details below.

 ## Advantages of bflat
 * User friendly GUI